 SCREEN: To be provided by authors: The Title tab being accessed, and a name being entered for the compound.

-SCREEN: To be provided by authors: The Link 0 tab being accessed, and memory limit and shared processors being specified.
-The Full Path boxes being unticked.
+SCREEN: To be provided by authors:

 Click the Edit button at the bottom to save the Gaussian input file [1].
 Save the file in the preferred location with a file name of choice as a Gaussian job file [2].